projg2/fastconf/CODING-STYLE.md

 6. When wrapping command invocations, the 'newline escape' (backslash) should be preceded by a single space, and the following code lines should be indented using a single tab.

+7. In parameter expansion, the variable should be always enclosed in braces, even if no extended expansion is performed and even if the expansion is referring to a positional parameter (`${1}`) or a special shell variable (`${?}`).

+8. When using a command substitution, the parentheses form should always be used in favor of backquote form (`$(foo bar)`).

 Writing fastconf modules